English Paper Piecing Tips for Beginners

 Final note

 Do you have an English paper piecing project in progress?
-I think it is a great idea to have one, at all times.
-A few paper templates, some fabric scraps and when you will have only 10 or 20 minutes for sewing, instead of feeling sorry for you that you don’t have enough time to tackle that BIG project, feel accomplished by just basting and sewing a few hexies together.
+I think it is a great idea to have one at all times.
+A few paper templates, some fabric scraps, and when you have only 10 or 20 minutes for sewing, instead of feeling sorry for yourself that you don’t have enough time to tackle that BIG project, feel accomplished by just basting and sewing a few hexies together.

 Happy Quilting!